garris/BackstopJS/README.md

 **JS based config file**

-You may use a javascript based config file to allow comments in your config.
+You may use a javascript based config file to allow the use of comments and more complex configurations.
 Be sure to _export your config object as a node module_.

-Example: Create a backstop.config.js
+Example: Create a `backstop.config.js`

 ```
 module.exports = { Same object as backstop.json }